ManonVessiot/ManonVessiot/README.md

 ## I'm a Student, Developper and Animal lover :dog:
 - :computer: I'm currently working on my end of year internship
 - :mortar_board: I'm currently learning everything I can
-- :mag_right: I'm looking for a job for after my studies
+- :mag_right: I'm looking for a job, for after my studies
 - 🌱 I love exploring caves on my own and discovering new places
 - :goal_net: 2020 Goals : Survive !
-- :bulb: Fun fact : This wednesday august 12, I will watch the rain of shooting stars :stars:
+- :bulb: Fun fact : The first programmer in the world was a woman.
+Her name was Ada Lovelace and she worked on an analytical engine back in the 1,800’s.

 ### Connect with me:
 [<img align="left" alt="http://manonvessiot.epizy.com" height="22px" src="https://raw.githubusercontent.com/iconic/open-iconic/master/svg/globe.svg" />][website]